Previous Page Next Page

 • The client.

-The APS specialist consults with his or her supervisor and regional attorney before releasing criminal history obtained from the Federal Bureau of Investigation (FBI).
+The APS specialist consults with his or her supervisor and regional attorney, as appropriate, before releasing criminal history obtained from the FBI.

 See also 15125.3 Disclosure of Criminal History Information.